Distributed Estimation of State and Parameters in Multi-Agent Cooperative Load Manipulation: Model and Problem Statement

-In the next sections we shall constructively prove that the Problem is solvable as long as the communication network is connected, i.e., it exists a multi-hop communication path from any robot to any other robot.
+In the next sections we shall constructively prove that the Problem is solvable as long as the communication network is connected, i.e., there exists a multi-hop communication path from any agent to any other agent in the network.